Effective toughness of heterogeneous materials with rate-dependent fracture energy

-The crack dynamics is analyzed by measuring the near-tip displacement field $\bm{u}$ using Digital Image Correlation.
-A random speckle pattern is applied onto the surface of the specimen (depicted in FIG.~\ref{fig:method}.c) and its temporal change is tracked using high speed photography. $\bm{u}$ is found by minimizing the difference between the field at a given time $t$ mapped back to its pre-crack configuration \cite{SM}.
-The resulting infinitesimal strain field $\varepsilon_{yy}$ is depicted in FIG.~\ref{fig:method}.d.
-An alternative approach (see FIG.~\ref{fig:method}.e) is the Integrated Digital Image Correlation (IDIC) \cite{roux_stress_2006,grabois_validation_2018}, which assumes the analytical solution for a singular crack in an infinite elastic medium, known as the Williams eigenfunctions expansion \cite{williams_stress_1956}, as basis for $\bm u$ \cite{SM}.
+Our experimental setup (see FIG.~\ref{fig:method}a) consists of a tapered double cantilever beam, made of multi-material 3D-printed polymers (Stratasys Objet260 Connex3), a high-speed camera (Phantom v2511) and an electromechanical testing machine (Shimadzu AG-X Plus).
+The matrix material is VeroClear with static fracture energy ${\fracenergy^M_0\approx 80~\text{J/m}^2}$ and Young's modulus $E^M\approx 2.8\pm 0.2~\text{GPa}$.
+The obstacle material is VeroWhite-DurusWhite ($\fracenergy_0^O\approx 106~\text{J/m}^2$, $E^O\approx 1.9\pm 0.2~\text{GPa}$), which is tougher and more compliant.
+We prescribe a constant crack mouth displacement rate ${\dot\delta\approx25\text{mm/s}}$.
+Hence, the elastic energy in the system is gradually increased, until a planar crack initiates from a pre-existing notch.
+The elastic energy release rate at initiation is proportional to the bluntness of the notch, which we can tune to explore a range of initial crack speeds from moderate up to ${350~\text{m/s} \approx 0.4 \cR}$, where $\cR\approx800\text{m/s}$ is the Rayleigh wave speed.
+The crack propagates then dynamically through a series of periodic obstacles (see FIG.~\ref{fig:method}b).
+During crack propagation no additional energy is added to the system ($\delta$ is constant) and the tapered geometry causes exponentially decaying released elastic energy ${\Gstat\sim \delta^2 e^{-l/\lsys}}$, where $\lsys\approx 17.5~\text{mm}$ is a structural length scale directly related to the sample size~\cite{grabois_validation_2018}.
+Thus, the crack speed gradually decreases on average.
+All properties are constant through the sample thickness and the overall behavior is {quasi-2D}.
+We analyze the crack dynamics by measuring the near-tip displacement field $\bm{u}$ using Digital Image Correlation.
+We apply a random speckle pattern (see FIG.~\ref{fig:method}c) onto the surface of the specimen using aerosol paint.
+The temporal evolution of the speckle is tracked using high speed photography at 250,000 fps.
+The auto-correlation length of the pattern corresponds to 4-6 pixels, where the pixel size is $\approx45\mu\text{m}$. $\bm{u}$ (see color in FIG.~\ref{fig:method}c) is found by minimizing the difference between the pattern at a given time $t$ mapped back to its pre-crack configuration~\cite{SM}.
+The resulting infinitesimal strain field $\varepsilon_{yy}$ is depicted in FIG.~\ref{fig:method}d.
+An alternative approach (see FIG.~\ref{fig:method}e) is the Integrated Digital Image Correlation (IDIC)~\cite{roux_stress_2006,grabois_validation_2018}, which assumes the analytical solution for a singular crack in an infinite elastic medium -- the Williams eigenfunctions expansion~\cite{williams_stress_1956} -- as basis for $\bm u$~\cite{SM}.
 The first term of the series has singular strains at the crack tip ${\varepsilon_{ij} \sim 1/\sqrt{r}}$, where $r$ is the distance from the tip and its amplitude is related to the stress intensity factor $\K$.
 Note that for both methods the amplitude of $\varepsilon$ is similar.
-IDIC has the advantages of precisely determining the crack tip position $l$ and directly computing $\K$, from which, one can find the dynamic energy release rate ${G=\frac{\K^2}{E}A(v)}$ that provides a measure of the dissipation rate $\fracenergy$ at the crack tip \cite{freund_dynamic_1990,svetlizky_classical_2014,SM}.
+IDIC has the advantages of precisely determining the crack tip position $l$ and directly computing $\K$, from which, one can find the dynamic energy release rate ${\Gdyn=\frac{\K^2}{E}A(v)}$ that provides a measure of the fracture energy $\fracenergy$ at the crack tip~\cite{freund_dynamic_1990,svetlizky_classical_2014,SM}.
+The effects of elastic heterogeneity are minor in our setup, but give rise to an interaction between the size of the $K$-dominant region ($r \lesssim 5\text{mm}$) with the size of the heterogeneity and are discussed in~\cite{SM}.